ERumor/roll_dice_app/README.md

 ## About

 Simple Roll Dice app for Android.
+The dice are flipped randomly on the screen.

 ## Documentation

-Roll Dice app.
-The dice are flipped randomly on the screen.

 Features:
 - Random Roll Dice from 1 to 6.